jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ![Example template for mood-timeline-diagrams.](images/03_dataGathering_templateGoodBadTime.png){#templateGoodBadTime alt="A template for a mood-timeline diagram: A horizontal time arrow, and a vertical axis with a smiley (top/up) and a frowning face (bottom/down)"}

-Co-documentation works well in combination with interviewing and observation: You can co-document workflows in combination with observing the workflows or you can transition from interviewing to co-documenting a specific aspect (“That is interesting!
+Co-documentation works well in combination with interviewing and observation: You can co-document workflows in combination with observing the workflows, or you can transition from interviewing to co-documenting a specific aspect (“That is interesting!
 I would like to remember it clearly later on, so I would like to write the steps down with you”) later, you can use the documentation to refer back to it (“You wrote… How does relate to…”) and add further details.

 Co-documenting via lists, diagrams, and drawings may seem unusual at first.
 But they produce very useful and easy-to-interpret data by having the researcher and the participant work together.
 It can empower the participants that they do not only actively show and tell but also take part in recording.